slazav/graphene/Readme.md

 - `data` -- list of data to be written to the database.
 Filter can modify this list.

-- `storage` -- a filter-specific data which is kept in the database and can be used to save filter state.
+- `storage` -- For filter 0 it is a filter-specific data which is kept in the database and can be used to save filter state.
 It can be TCL list, but not an array.
+For filters 1..15 this data is not stored.

-If filter returns false value (`0`, `off`, `false`) data will not be written to the database.
+If filter 0 returns false value (`0`, `off`, `false`) data will not be written to the database.

 Simple example: